Accessibility Statement

 Service limitations

-We conducted significant work making SBS On Demand platforms accessible but the work continues.
+We have conducted significant work to make SBS On Demand platforms more accessible but the work continues.
 Not all SBS content is regulated for, or available with, subtitles/captions and audio description.
 SBS is continuing to develop accessibility support for mobile and TV logins.

 Closed captions and subtitles